kign/c4wa/README.md

 `c4wa` purports to be a middle ground between these two extremes.
 It allows you to write your code in a relatively higher-level language (a subset of `C`) while retaining a close relation to an underlying Web Assembly.
-Instead of a binary WASM file, it generates a well-formatted WAT output which is trying to be similar to what a human programmer would have written when solving the problem directly in WAT.
+Instead of a binary WASM file, it generates a well-formatted WAT output which will be similar to what a human programmer would have written when solving the problem directly in WAT.

 `c4wa` is not a full C implementation and isn't trying to be one.
 Still, most of the typical day-to-day coding targeting `c4wa` isn't much more complicated than coding in standard C.
-It supports loops, conditionals, block scope of variables, all of C operators and primitive types, `struct`s, arrays, pointer, variable arguments and dynamic memory allocation.
+It supports loops, conditionals, block scope of variables, all of C operators and primitive types, `struct`s, arrays, pointers, variable arguments and dynamic memory allocation.
 It can also apply external C preprocessor to your code before parsing.